Mikasatlx/VPFM-BioRob-EPFL/README.md

 ```

 ## Acknowledgments
-This work was supported by Project IMEC-EPFL
+This work was supported by Project IMEC-EPFL.

 This repository is developed based on the **[`dynamic_obstacle_avoidance`](https://github.com/epfl-lasa/dynamic_obstacle_avoidance)**

 ## Prerequisite